matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Request methods, also known as verbs, are used to indicate the desired action to be performed
 - GET - is a request for a resource
-- Get - is used when you visit a website
+    - GET - is used when you visit a website
 - HEAD - is like GET, but only asks for meta information without the body
 - POST - is used to post data to the server
+- POST is a create request
 - PUT - is a request for enclosed entity be stored at the supplied URI.
 If the entity exists, it is expected to be updated
-- POST is a create request
 - PUT is a create or update request
 - DELETE - Is a request to delete the specified resource
 - TRACE - Will echo the received request.
 Can be used to see if request was altered by intermediate servers